Infineon/wpcqi-optiga-trust-charge/WPC-Qi-Authentication-API.md

 Almost all of the below mentioned functions are used in [this](../master/wpc/qi_auth_self_test.c#L39) test routine

-As per WPC Qi AUthentication Protocol there are two counterparts in the authentication flow: Power Transmiter (PTx) and Power Receiver (PRx).
-The latter initiates the communication with the PTX to charge itself.
+As per WPC Qi Authentication Protocol there are two counterparts in the authentication flow: Power Transmitter (PTx) and Power Receiver (PRx).
+The latter initiates the communication with the PTx to charge itself.
 There are three basic flows proposed by the protocol:

-      PRX                                                     PTX
+      PRx                                                     PTx

       GET_CERTIFICATE              -------->
                                    <--------          CERTIFICATE